Tutorial: Vital Records

-The federal Social Security Administration has a database of death records.
+One agency does is the federal Social Security Administration, which has a database of death records.

-These records only include deaths that were reported to discontinue Social Security benefits being provided to the deceased, or deaths reported by a surviving relative applying for benefits.
+These records only include deaths that were reported to the Social Security Administration to discontinue benefits that had been provided to a person, or deaths reported by a surviving relative applying for benefits.
 So not all deaths are in the database.

 There are private geneology sites that have online databases that index some of the vital records that are in government databases.

 You usually can do a free search by a person's name to find what records are available.
 These sites then require registration to get more detailed information and charge a fee for viewing or ordering the records.